Daniel-Fermoselle/DependablePasswordManager/README.md

 Open VaultService.java in a text editor and change the fields to the keystore absolute path:
 	- serverKeyStorePath (the keystore is located in the Project/PwServer/ks directory)

-Return to Project/PwServer
+Return to PwServer

 ```

 [5] Install libraries, modules and run the application

 ```
-Return to Project/PwServer, use the following command if you are still in the service directory
+Return to PwServer, use the following command if you are still in the service directory
 > cd ../../../../../../../../

 Now, copy the path to your webapp folder of tomcat